spencerfjelstad/byte_le_royale_2021/sphinx/TakingAction.rst

     actions.set_action(ActionType.repair)

-Will fill your tank (or buy the most you can afford)
+Will fill your health (or buy the most you can afford)

 Upgrading
 #########